 Today, ICANN’s Board makes final decisions on strategy proposals and annual budgets.
 While ICANN consults the community in developing strategic/business plans, there is no formal mechanism defined which requires ICANN to develop such plans in a way that includes a community feedback process.

-This power would give the community the right to consider strategic, business plans and budgets after they are adopted by the Board (but before they come into effect) and to “send them back” for reconsideration for any reason deemed appropriate - generally, based on perceived inconsistency with the purpose and role set out in ICANN’s articles/bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+The new community power recommended here is giving the community the right and ability to consider strategic, business plans and budgets after they are adopted by the Board (but before they come into effect) and to “send them back” for reconsideration for any reason deemed appropriate - generally, based on perceived inconsistency with the purpose, mission and role set out in ICANN’s articles/bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.

 Time would be included in the strategic planning, business planning and budgeting processes for the community to consider adopted plans and decide whether to send them back for reconsideration (timeframe to be determined).
 If the community exercise this power, the Board would have the chance to absorb the feedback, make adjustments and pass amended plans before there was any day-to-day impact on ICANN’s business arising from the act of sending the matter back.

-In a situation of significant and sustained disagreement between the community and the Board regarding a proposed annual budget, ICANN would continue to operate according the previous year’s approved budget.
+In a situation of significant and sustained disagreement between the community and the Board regarding a proposed annual budget, ICANN would continue to operate according the previous year’s approved budget, recognizing that this might impact ability for certain operations or events to move forward.

-This power does not allow the community to re-write a business plan or a budget: it is a review and reconsideration process that gives a different set of eyes the right to demand reconsideration of such documents by the Board if the community feels they are not acceptable.
+This power does not allow the community to re-write a business plan or a budget: it is a review and reconsideration process that empowers the community to demand reconsideration of such documents by the Board if the community feels they are not acceptable [because of a failure to meet a specific standard?].
 A plan or budget could only be sent back for reconsideration once on a particular issue: if the Board reconsidered a matter and decided not to change it, then other mechanisms are available if the community wanted to take the matter further.

 As this power would, if implemented, become part of existing strategic / business and budget planning processes (incorporated into the bylaws as required), it does not raise questions of standing in respect of someone raising a complaint.